MY WHITE DRESS

 Bride’s March is a movement that started in New York in 2001, in memory of Gladys Ricart who was murdered on September 26, 1999, by her former boyfriend on the day of her wedding.
 Moved by the insensitive response to this case and the horrors of domestic violence, they decided to organize and created an annual march, in which women wear wedding dresses in order to break the silence and generate public dialogue.

-The made photographs of the donated dresses worn by many women at the Brides’ March.
+I photographed the donated dresses worn by many women at the Brides’ March.
 The dresses serve as a canvas that embodies the stories of women who have been lost because of domestic violence; they also pay tribute to all the activists and organizations of women and men creating awareness against domestic violence.

 I joined the march and photograph Ana Ybe, a woman who had lost her daughter and two grandchildren to domestic violence.